lhw610/lhw610.github.io/_pages/projects.md

 ## 3D Brain Tumor Segmentation
 Wismueller Lab, University of Rochester Medical Center<br />
-*Implemented various machine learning and image processing algorithms to segment brain turom from 3D Brain MR Images*
+*Implemented various machine learning and image processing algorithms to segment brain turom from 3D Brain MR Images with MATLAB*

+Worked with [Dr.Anas Abidin](https://scholar.google.com/citations?user=C1IIlf4AAAAJ&hl=en) as an undergraduate research assistant.
+I utilized classical machine learning algorithm to perform binary tumor segmentation for the Brain MR images.
+Super-pixel clustering and support vector machine were used for initial segmentation.
+After, conditional random field was used to perform pixel-wise refinement for tumor-classified super-pixel.
+The skull stripping was done with region-growing algorithm and FMRIB Software Library.